Rett Syndrome Health Checklist

 Many thanks to everyone who has contributed to this important document and to The Bolland Charitable Fund for their support.

-The checklist was developed through two years of collaborative work between Reverse Rett, Rett UK, FOXG1 UK and the UK Rett Disorders Working Group.
-This consists of clinicians, therapists, consultants and experts by experience such as families, caregivers and patient organisations representing them.
+The UK Rett Syndrome Health Checklist was developed in 2019 through collaborative work between Reverse Rett, Rett UK, FOXG1 UK and the UK Rett Disorders Working Group.
+This group brought together clinicians, therapists, consultants, and experts by experience, including families, caregivers, and patient organisations.

 We hope you will find this a key ‘go to’ document to advocate for the best care and treatment for your daughter or son.